Living in the Residence Halls

 - Alcohol is strictly prohibited in all first-year centers.
 All students should review the social event and alcohol and drug policy section of the handbook for more information.

-- Binge drinking paraphernalia is strictly prohibited in all residence halls, and will result in disciplinary action in addition to a $500 fine
+- Binge drinking paraphernalia is strictly prohibited in all residence halls, and could result in disciplinary action or a monetary fine

 - Solicitors and/or photographers without authorization from Student Affairs